edinburgh-napier/SET09102/notes/unit5_testing/bdd.md

 communication, it is not universally applicable or easy to adopt.
 BDD works best in projects with clear requirements, stable goals, and a high level of stakeholder involvement.
 When these conditions aren’t met, BDD can add complexity and maintenance overhead without delivering its intended benefits.
-For organizations considering BDD, it’s essential to weigh the collaboration and scenario-writing costs against the value it provides to ensure that BDD is a good fit for the project’s context and team structure.
+For organisations considering BDD, it’s essential to weigh the collaboration and scenario-writing costs against the value it provides to ensure that BDD is a good fit for the project’s context and team structure.